 Kindergarten, Pre-First, first and second grade students' activities include chasing, fleeing and dodging, locomotor and non-locomotor skills, parachute, fitness testing, striking, dance and rhythm, levels, spatial awareness, dribbling with hands and feet, gymnastics, kicking, throwing and catching, jump rope, and various games.

-Third, fourth and fifth grade curriculum involves intro to volleyball, intro to Ultimate Frisbee, fitness testing, Pillo Polo, dance, crab ball, team handball, scooter handball, dribbling with hands and feet, intro to basketball, gymnastics, soccer, badminton, jump rope, aerobics, Yoga and fitness skills.
+Third, fourth and fifth grade curriculum involves intro to volleyball, cup stacking, fitness testing, Pillo Polo, dance, crab ball, team handball, scooter handball, dribbling with hands and feet, intro to basketball, gymnastics, soccer, jump rope, aerobics, and fitness skills.

 - Third grade students learn about hygiene and healthy habits.